On infinite staircases in toric symplectic four-manifolds: Preliminaries and tools

 An equivalent way to compute ECH capacities for convex toric domains uses the combinatorics of convex lattice paths.
 The definitions below are based on \cite[Definitions A.6, A.7, A.8]{dan} and can be found there in more detail.

-\begin{definition} A \textbf{convex lattice path} is a piecewise linear path $\Lambda:[0,c]\to\mathbb{R}^2$ such that all its vertices, including the first $(0,x(\Lambda))$ and last $(y(\Lambda),0)$, are lattice points and the region enclosed by $\Lambda$ and the axes is convex.
+\begin{definition} A \textbf{convex lattice path} is a piecewise linear path $\Lambda:[0,c]\to\mathbb{R}^2$ such that all its vertices, including the first $(0,y(\Lambda))$ and last $(x(\Lambda),0)$, are lattice points and the region enclosed by $\Lambda$ and the axes is convex; we assume that $y(\Lambda)$ and $x(\Lambda)$ are both nonnegative.
 An \textbf{edge} of $\Lambda$ is a vector $\nu$ from one vertex of $\Lambda$ to the next.
 The \textbf{lattice point counting function} $\mathcal{L}(\Lambda)$ counts the number of lattice points in the region bounded by a convex lattice path $\Lambda$ and the axes, including those on the boundary.